 The context of the development in terms of its physical, social and economic aspects was adapted throughout the design process to achieve a high quality replacement Residential Care Home, which enables the retention of a valuable asset of Wrotham Heath and the local community.

 The home will provide a high standard of living and communal accommodation with an innovative style of elevation combining traditional and modern materials and forms.

 The new home will not only strengthen the amenity provision for the local elderly community, but will also enhance the visual appearance of the site by replacing an existing residential care site to a sustainable standard.
 The innovative design and operational efficiencies of the home make it a viable development for the future.

-The scheme has been developed and progressed in consultation with the local parish council and we continue to try to push the dialogue forward with the local planning authority officer.
+The scheme has been developed and progressed in consultation with the local parish council and we look forward to further progressing matters with the local planning authority officer.

 The new replacement Care Home will provide an important and much needed amenity for the local community using the full potential of the site.
 It will, on the one hand, fully benefit from the ideal location on an established residential care site and, on the other hand, it will become a valuable asset, which the residents of Harpwood will be proud of for years to come.

 The quality of architectural design with distinctive elevations and landscaped gardens and high standard of accommodation with wide array of facilities and services, will all contribute to enabling the proposed new home to become a prime example of collective living and care for the elderly.